leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Prepping Rails - 1*
 {: .fs-2 .text-grey-dk-000 }

 Flush the rails and carriages with some isopropyl alcohol and use the itty bitty allen key to push a bit of paper towel through the rails' grooves.
 Spray a bit of white lithium grease into the carriages' ball bearings until they are all coated, but not sopping wet.
-Add a bit of white lithium grease to the rails' grooves and spread and coat the rail to prevent rust.
+Add a bit of white lithium grease to the rails' grooves, and spread and coat the rail to prevent rust.

 ![Prepping Rails - 2](../../../../assets/images/micron-7-prepping-rails-2.jpg)
 *Prepping Rails - 2*